What is a disability?

 Your Individualized Education Plan (IEP) can help us learn a bit more about you, and about the supports you used in the past.
 However, updated documentation that verifies the presence of a disability, as well as the functional limitations you will experience in the post-secondary environment, will be needed to be eligible for ongoing accommodations, as well as for specialized bursaries and awards.
 If you only have an IEP, that is fine to get you started.
 Your Accommodation Consultant can talk to you about what additional documentation you may need.
 What is most important, is that you apply with our office, if you believe you need support, even if you don’t have the documentation available.

-Please print the appropriate form and take it to your practitioner for completion.
+Please print the appropriate disability verification form and take it to your regulated health care practitioner for completion.